Skip to main content

 Do & Don’t - Writing a Personal Goodbye Letter

-A personal goodbye letter is read for warmth and reassurance.
-The strongest version names the departure, shows what the relationship means and avoids making distance feel like abandonment.
+A personal goodbye letter should offer warmth and reassurance.
+The strongest letters clearly name the departure, show what the relationship means, and avoid making distance feel like abandonment.

 What Makes the Goodbye Feel Too Heavy

-- Promise daily contact if you cannot keep it
+• Promise daily contact if you can’t keep it

 What Makes the Letter Feel Reassuring